Certificate 1449 - Alliance Key Manager

 strOtherAlgorithms MD5, RSA (key wrapping;

-key establishment methodology provides 80 bits or 112 bits of encryption strength)
+key establishment methodology provides 112 bits of encryption strength;

 strConfiguration Multi-chip standalone